kachick/ruby-ulid/README.md

 ulids.sort == ulids #=> false
 ```

+### How to keep `Sortable` even if in same timestamp

-If you want to ensure `sortable`, Use `MonotonicGenerator` instead.
+If you want to prefer `sortable`, Use `MonotonicGenerator` instead.
 It is called as [Monotonicity](https://github.com/ulid/spec/tree/d0c7170df4517939e70129b4d6462cc162f2d5bf#monotonicity) on the spec.
 (Though it starts with new random value when changed the timestamp)

 ```ruby